VITALITE Zambia 4

 - With this investment 10 jobs are created

-- With this investment 30000 people are reached
+- With this investment 30000 lives are improved

 - With this investment 6000 solar home systems are installed